 Homeless children living in private institutions

-Beneficiaries living in the institutions, that own the license, but are not financed by the government, are represented by the social workers of LEPL Social Service Agency, as central body of guardianship and custody, children living in such institutions are monitored by social workers, whereas Ministry conducts monitoring of such facilities as well as other licensed and registered organizations and provides feedback and recommendations to the organization and the social services agency.
+The situation of children living in the institutions, that own the license, but are not financed by the government, are monitored by the social workers of LEPL Social Service Agency, as central body of guardianship and custody, , whereas the Ministry of Labour, Health and Social Affairs of Georgia conducts monitoring of such facilities as well as other licensed and registered organizations and provides feedback and recommendations to the organization and the social services agency.

 Ministry of Labour, Health and Social Affairs of Georgia, together with Ministry of Education and Science in cooperation with UNICEF elaborated an assessment questionnaire for non-licensed institutions.
 The assessment will look at the condition, services, needs and reasons for placing children in institutions.
 The process was laucnhed in the middle of May 2018.
 Based on the acquired information decisions will be made weather these children need family support, educational or family substitute services.